Service · M365 InstantOn

 This isn’t a fit if

-• You have more than 1,000 staff; that’s a different procurement cycle and we can point you toward scoped enterprise alternatives
+• You’re a very large enterprise; that’s a different procurement cycle, and we can point you toward scoped alternatives

-• You want a set-it-and-forget-it engagement with no ongoing accountability; Managed is built for active partnership
+• You want a set-it-and-forget-it engagement with no ongoing accountability; the Managed lifecycle is built for active partnership

 In practice